top of page

 Photo taken by yours truly :)

 That is the paradox of Rome.
 Its armies, emperors, and borders have long since faded, but the words -- whether in marble, mosaic, or manuscript -- endure.
-The permanence was never in the triumph itself, but in the decision to record it.
+The permanence really stems from the decision to record the victory, not the act of winning itself.

 It's tempting to believe that what we build will last because it's mighty.
-The Arch of Titus teaches something sharper: the only victories that last are the ones preserved in language, symbol, and story.
-Without the inscription, the victory would be dust.
+The Arch of Titus teaches us that the only victories that last are the ones preserved in language, symbol, or story.
+Without the inscription, the victory might not be remembered.
 With it, the moment survives centuries.

 We will not all carve arches.
-Still, every one of us can leave something behind -- a thought, a sentence, a mark -- that might outlive us.
-Power is fleeting.
-The record is eternal.
+Still, every one of us can leave something behind that will outlive us, whether it be a thought, a sentence, or a scribble.
+Power is fleeting, but the record is eternal.

 Comments